 You want affiliates to sell for you.
-More specifically you want top affiliates to get excited by your e-commerce affiliate marketing program, and influencers to put in a good word for you.
-That is fine, but how are you going to finally sign up affiliates?
+More specifically, you want top affiliates to get excited by your e-commerce affiliate marketing program, and influencers to put in a good word for you.
+That's all fine, but how are you going to ultimately sign up affiliates?
 Will you go through popular affiliate networks, or sign up affiliates directly?

 What Is an Affiliate Marketing Network?

 Affiliate marketing networks are intermediaries who form a bridge between you (the e-commerce business) and affiliate marketers.
 Given a large number of players on both sides of the table, the industry has evolved around these networks that act as matchmaking websites for vendors and affiliates.

 Quite simply, if you are trying out affiliate marketing for the first time, we recommend that you go with a network.
 This is because there are too many issues that you will have to address as a vendor for affiliates.
 At the same time, you can gain from the large pool of affiliates that are already signed up with the affiliate marketing network.

 If you do not have experience in managing an affiliate marketing program, you are unlikely to appreciate the complexities and best practices that go into succeeding at affiliate marketing.

 Having a dedicated relationship manager will give you someone to run to every time you have a problem.
 The alternative would have been to hire one or more personnel to manage the affiliate marketing function.
 Of course, if you are a large enough e-commerce business, you will need to have a dedicated affiliate manager for operating the affiliate marketing campaigns.

 The above points might make it seem like there is no reason to avoid an affiliate network.
 That would be an incorrect conclusion.
 Here are some of the problems with joining a network:

 - Affiliate networks have a large number of vendors.
 You will be one in a crowd.
 Does that sound appealing?